stryker-mutator/stryker-js/packages/html-reporter/README.md

 ### Load the plugin

-In order to use the `stryker-html-reporter` it must be loaded in the stryker mutation testing framework via the stryker configuration.
+In order to use the `@stryker-mutator/html-reporter` it must be loaded in the stryker mutation testing framework via the stryker configuration.
 Easiest is to *leave out* the `plugins` section from your config entirely.
-That way, all node_modules starting with `stryker-` will be loaded.
+That way, all node_modules starting with `@stryker-mutator/*` will be loaded.

-If you do descide to choose specific modules, don't forget to add `'stryker-html-reporter'` to the list of plugins to load.
+If you do descide to choose specific modules, don't forget to add `'@stryker-mutator/html-reporter'` to the list of plugins to load.

 ### Use the reporter